Kieran-Adams/tic-tac-toe-subsumption/README.md

 # tic-tac-toe-subsumption
-Playing tic-tac-toe against a computer that uses subsumption architecture to decide what move to play next on an Arduino Uno board.
+Playing tic-tac-toe/Xs and Os/naugths and crosses against a computer that uses subsumption architecture to decide what move to play next on an Arduino Uno board.